jolicode/JoliCi/docs/command/clean.md

 php jolici.phar clean
 ```

-THe default command will clean all images, containers and build directories except for the last one, in the current project directory.
+The default command will clean all images, containers and build directories except for the last one, in the current project directory.

 ## Options